zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

 `GraphQLCache` allows for optimistic mutations by passing an `optimisticResult` to `RunMutation`.
 It will then call `update(GraphQLDataProxy cache, QueryResult result)` twice (once eagerly with `optimisticResult`), and rebroadcast all queries with the optimistic cache state.

-A complete and well-commented rundown of how exactly one interfaces with the `proxy` provided to `update` can be fount in the [`GraphQLDataProxy` API docs](https://pub.dev/documentation/graphql/latest/graphql/GraphQLDataProxy-class.html)
+A complete and well-commented rundown of how exactly one interfaces with the `proxy` provided to `update` can be found in the [`GraphQLDataProxy` API docs](https://pub.dev/documentation/graphql/latest/graphql/GraphQLDataProxy-class.html)

 ```dart